MedMaxLab/selfEEG/docs/index.rst

 What is selfEEG?
 ================

 selfEEG is a PyTorch-based library designed to support Self-Supervised Learning (SSL) on EEG data.
 In selfEEG, you can find different functions and classes which help you build an SSL pipeline, from the creation of the dataloaders, to the model's fine-tuning, passing through the design of custom data augmenters, models, and pretraining strategies.
 SelfEEG comprises the following modules:

 1. **dataloading**, where you can find a collection of functions and classes designed to support data splitting and the construction of efficient PyTorch dataloaders.
-2. **augmentation**, where you can find lots of already implemented data augmentations with full GPU support, as well asother classes designed to combine them in more complex patterns
+2. **augmentation**, where you can find lots of already implemented datamaugmentations with full GPU support, as well asother classes designed to combine them in more complex patterns
 3. **models**, where you can find lots of already implemented models widely used in EEG analysis (DeepConvNet, EEGNet, ResNet, TinySleepNet, STNet, etc. )
 4. **ssl**, where you can find already implemented self-supervised learning algorhitms (e.g. SimCLR, SimSiam, MoCo, BYOL, etc) with a highly customizable fit method as well as a function for fine-tuning.
 5. **losses**, where you can find the implementation of the SSL losses.
 6. **utils**, where you can find a collection of utility functions and classes for various purposes, such as a PyTorch compatible EEG sampler and scaler.

 What makes selfEEG good?
 We have designed some modules keeping in mind EEG applications, but lots of functionalities can be easily exported on other types of signal data often coupled with EEG data!

 What you will not (currently) find in selfEEG?
 In selfEEG you will not find functions to effectively preprocess EEG data (although filtering and resampling can be performed with some of our functions).
 If you want to preprocess EEG data in a really good way, take a look at:

 - `MNE <https://mne.tools>`_ (python based)